 5. Watch Bald Eagles Fly

 Goldstream Provincial Park is a popular year-round destination thanks to its scenic hiking trails.
 But during the winter when the salmon come back to spawn, the park becomes a veritable playground for eagle lovers.
-Attracted by the easy dinners, these stately birds are most prominent early December through late January.
+Attracted by the easy dinners, these stately birds are most prominent from early December through late January.

 6. Take a Horse-Drawn Trolley Ride